erhaps deer hunting’s greatest charm is that one routine head turn can flip your day from “ho-hum” to “holy Hillary!”

 “We had one scrape (in Alexy’s study) that was visited a lot,” he said.
 “It was near a mulberry tree, and deer absolutely love mulberry leaves as they’re falling.
 The scrape didn’t draw deer there.
 It was mulberry leaves.
 While the deer were eating, they opened a scrape and then visited it, since they happened to be there anyway.”

 Kroll agreed scrapes are of secondary importance.
 “A buck’s activity pattern will always be shaped like a dumbbell, wide on both ends at the bedding and feeding areas, and narrow in between,” he said.
 “The area in between is where he most likely passes through on cruise control.
 He doesn’t know it as well as his bedding or feeding areas.
 I’ll set up near his bedding area and hope he leaves before dark.
 Most big bucks get killed in the afternoon.”

-What if all those ideas don’t pan out?
+What Really Works What if all those ideas don’t pan out?
 Woods shakes his head.
 “I wish I could look at our results and find a bottom-line summary, a novel place no one else has figured out,” Woods said.
 “But there isn’t one.
 It will always come back to the basics, and being a good woodsman.
 If you hunt a scrape, its location is its most important feature.